mja65/Emu68-Imager/docs/instructions.md

 ## Not Used

-Due to the nature of how Emu68's drivers work, the SD card will be physically partitioned as two partitions - one FAT32 and one marked as 0x76.
-The second will contain Workbench and your Work partitions which the Amiga will be able to "see" as detailed above.
+Due to the nature of how Emu68's drivers work, the SD card will be physically partitioned as two MBR partitions recognised on your PC (or Mac) - one FAT32 partition and one partition marked as 0x76.
+The second partition will contain the partitions seen on your Amiga  (i.e. the Workbench and any Work partitions as detailed above).
 These two partitions can be sized such that their total size is smaller than your SD card - you may not want an entire 512GiB or 1TiB card devoted to the Amiga and may decide to use half of it as Windows or Mac storage space instead for use on other devices.
-In this case, the remaining space on the SD card will be "*Not Used*" and will be unavailable from within AmigaOS.
+In this case, the remaining space on the SD card will be "*Not Used*" and will be unavailable from within AmigaOS (though you can add additional 0x76 partitions for use on the Amiga, though this is outside the scope of the tool).

 Press the `Reset Partitions to default` button to reset the partition sizes to default values.

 ## Supplying Kickstart ROM and Workbench installation floppy images (.ADF files)

-The imager tool supports two flavours of AmigaOS - v3.1 and v3.2.2.1.
+The imager tool supports two flavours of AmigaOS - v3.1 and v3.2.
+Version 3.2 includes the latest updates (i.e. 3.2.2.1).
 Version 3.1 was originally supplied with the Amiga 1200 and 4000, and is still available from Cloanto as part of their Amiga Forever package.
 If you would like to update to the very latest AmigaOS, then Hyperion will sell you a copy of 3.2 on a CD ROM, with additional update and hotfix files as separate downloads.

-Both routes will supply you with the necessary Kickstart ROM and Workbench disk image files.
+Both routes will supply you with the necessary Kickstart ROM and Workbench disk image files for which the tool will check you have the correct files.

-The most essential part of the AmigaOS is the Kickstart, and one of the benefits of Emu68 is that you can use whichever Kickstart version you desire (the imager tool limits the option to two versions, but more may be available in future updates) - you are not limited to the one physically installed in your Amiga.
+The most essential part of the AmigaOS is the Kickstart, and one of the benefits of Emu68 is that you can use whichever Kickstart version you desire (currently the imager tool limits the option to two versions, but more may be available in future updates) - you are not limited to the one physically installed in your Amiga.
 There are additional speed benefits also; any Kickstart file loaded by Emu68 is placed in fast RaspberryPi memory and is much, much faster to access - resulting in a snappier Workbench experience.

 The second pre-requisite is the Workbench installation media.
 The imager tool expects that you will supply these media as disk images (.ADF files).
 You cannot use real floppy disks from an original workbench installation set with a PC floppy drive; they cannot be read.
 You can however use specialised hardware to make those images from real floppy drives using tools that you can get on Aminet, but that is beyond the scope of this document.
 Enquire with your friendly local Amiga web forum for more details.

 The names of the ADF files and Kickstart ROMs are *not important*.
 You can name them anything since the imager tool will checksum and compare them to a database of known good disk and ROM images.
 This system prevents corrupt or altered installations from causing issues with your setup and ensures a hassle-free experience.

+However, the actual contents of the files *is important*.
+You must use unmodified versions of these disks!

 First you need to select for which OS version you will provide the needed files.
 Use the `Select OS Version` dropdown.

 ## Kickstart ROM files

 The following table shows the Kickstart ROM files that are expected for the two versions of AmigaOS that are supported.
-Select the directory where your ROM file is located by clicking on `Click to set Kickstart Path` button.
+Either copy the kickstart file to the default directory in the path where you have installed the tool (UserFiles\Kickstarts\) or select the directory where your ROM file is located by clicking on `Click to set Kickstart Path` button.

 |**OS 3.1**|**OS 3.2.2.1**|
 |Kickstart 3.1 A1200 (40.068) Hyperion|Kickstart 3.2.2 A1200 (47.111)|
 |Kickstart 3.1 A1200 (40.068) Commodore||
 |Kickstart 3.x A1200 Cloanto||

-When the `Run tool` button is clicked, the imager tool will then search this location and locate the correct Kickstart file based on its contents, so file names are not needed to match.
+You will then need to click the `Check` button and the imager tool will then search this location and locate the correct Kickstart file based on its contents, so file names are not needed to match.

 ## Workbench ADF Install Images